hyperledger-archives/ursa/README.md

 Major modifications to ursa are submitted as RFCs to the [Ursa RFC repo](https://github.com/hyperledger/ursa-rfcs).

-For more details on contributing see the Community section of the Ursa project docs:
+For more details on contributing see [CONTRIBUTING](CONTRIBUTING.md)

 Install sphinx:
 ```